swiss-seismological-service/scdetect/doc/base/Template-Configuration.rst

   origins.

 *
   ``"originId"``\ : Required.
-The origin identifier of the template origin the detector is referring to.
-The origin identifier is used for extracting template related data such as template waveforms, etc. Usually, the origin identifier corresponds to a *seismic metadata resource identifier* (\ ``smi``\ ).
-The relationship between a detector configuration and an origin is one-to-one.
+The origin identifier of the template :external:term:`origin` the detector is referring to.
+The origin identifier is used for extracting template related data such as template waveforms, etc.
+  Usually, the origin identifier corresponds to a *seismic metadata resource identifier* (``smi``).
+The relationship between a detector configuration and an :external:term:`origin` is one-to-one.

 *
   ``"streams"``\ : Required.
 An array of stream configuration JSON objects, also